Show Me Going

 "Show Me Going" is the 20th episode of the fifth season of the American television police sitcom series Brooklyn Nine-Nine, and the 110th overall episode of the series.
 The episode was written by Phil Augusta Jackson and directed by Maggie Carey.
 It aired on Fox in the United States on May 6, 2018.
 The episode features guest appearances from Natasha Rothwell and Akiva Schaffer, with a cameo appearance from Ryan Paevey.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In the episode, there's an active shooting in a hotel and is reported that Rosa is near the location and is called to help, which begins worrying the precinct for her safety.
 Jake intends to help her but Holt refuses to let him leave the building.
 Meanwhile, Terry faces an existential crisis, and Gina and Amy try to make themselves useful by fixing Rosa's broken toilet.

 According to Nielsen Media Research, the episode was seen by an estimated 1.67 million household viewers and gained a 0.7/3 ratings share among adults aged 18–49.
-The episode received critical acclaim from critics, who praised the psychology behind the cope with hopelessness in the episode and acting from the cast.
+The episode received critical acclaim, who praised the psychology behind the cope with hopelessness in the episode and acting from the cast.